aiven/devportal/docs/products/flink/reference/tutorial/anomaly-detection.rst

 The tutorial is divided into several sections:

 * :doc:`Create the Aiven services <anomaly-detection/create-aiven-services>` provides the steps to create the needed Aiven for Apache Kafka and Aiven for Apache Flink
-* Create the Aiven token and start the fake IoT data generator starts a continous flow of data towards an Aiven for Apache Kafka topic
+* Create the Aiven token and start the fake IoT data generator starts a continuous flow of data towards an Aiven for Apache Kafka topic
 * Create a filtering data pipeline showcases an Apache Flink SQL to filter the dataset
 * Create an aggregation data pipeline provides an example of time bounded aggregation
 * Create a Slack notification data pipeline showcases how to send notifications using the Slack integration